Actor: Robert Shaw

 Character: Donald "Red" Grant

 Appearance: Medium height and strong, muscular build.
 Light skin but often tanned with light-blonde hair and a bland unsmiling face.

-Organisations & Alliances: SPECTRE, Rosa
+Organisations & Alliances: SPECTRE, Rosa Klebb, Morzeny

 "My orders are to kill you and deliver the Lektor.
 How I do it is my business.
 It'll be slow and painful."